 - Click Save.

-Before AuthPoint can receive authentication requests from Inuvika, you must specify the Inuvika client as a SAML resource in AuthPoint.
-You must also assign an access policy for the Inuvika resource to the user group(s) that must authenticate to log in.
+Before AuthPoint can receive authentication requests from Inuvika, you must add a SAML resource in AuthPoint.
+You must also create an authentication policy for the Inuvika resource to determine which users can authenticate and log in to Inuvika and which authentication methods they can use (Push, QR code, and OTP).

 Add a SAML Resource in AuthPoint